Chris Blask has been involved in the industrial control system and information security industries for more than twenty-five years.

 Rob is Context Information Security’s joint lead for consultancy support to Critical National Infrastructure (CNI) organisations and Operators of Essential Services (OES).
 His current focus is mainly on the transport sector.
 Rob has extensive experience advising clients on cyber security risks, cyber resilience strategy, capability development, regulatory compliance, cyber incident preparedness, and in conducting programme and cyber risk assurance of Information Technology and Operational Technology (Industrial Control Systems and Safety Instrumented Systems).
 Rob was formerly the UK’s Head of Nuclear Cyber Security Regulation at the Office for Nuclear Regulation (ONR).
 Previously, at the Nuclear Decommissioning Authority (NDA), he was responsible for the cyber security strategy, policy and assurance of civil nuclear sites including Sellafield, Dounreay, Magnox, a nuclear shipping company (INS/PNTL), and Direct Rail Services Ltd (DRS).
 Prior to that, Rob worked for some 20 years in military telecommunications, defence intelligence and security roles.
 Rob is a member of Council (the board) of the Royal Institute of Navigation (RIN), the professional engineering body for position, navigation and timing.

 Mike St John-Green is an independent information security expert.
 His long career in the UK government and subsequent experience as a consultant subject matter expert to a wide range of clients in the UK, Europe and Africa provides Mike with good understanding of practical solutions to current information security issues.
 Mike is the author of a new text book on cyber-resilience, regular conference speaker and chairman.
 He has recently been writing about the difficult issue of how safety and security risk assessments might be combined, particularly in the ICS environment.
-Mike is a technical advisor to the Information Security Forum, a fellow of the Institution of Engineering and Technology and an honorary fellow of the University of Warwick.
+Mike is a fellow of the Institution of Engineering and Technology and an honorary fellow of the University of Warwick.

 Team Leader CyberSecurity OT, DB Netz AG